 Worker (Ursula) transactions can be broadcasted using either a local or remote ethereum node.
 See Using an Ethereum Node for more information.

 Ensure that the worker’s ethereum account has ETH for transaction gas.

-Fund this account with Görli testnet ETH! https://goerli-faucet.slock.it/.
+For Testnet, this account can be funded with Görli testnet ETH via https://goerli-faucet.slock.it/.